-Imagine you’ve been working hard on a new recruitment strategy.
-You’ve burned through a number of hours and cups of coffee designing a social media campaign, sourcing the right candidates and editing and re-editing job profiles until you feel proud of the finished product.
+Picture this: you’ve been working hard on a new recruitment strategy.
+You’ve burned through a number of hours designing a social media campaign, sourcing the right candidates and editing job profiles until you feel proud of the finished product.
 It goes live, performs well, but you receive no feedback.

 The benefits of positive feedback

 Researchers have found that when we receive positive feedback, dopamine is released into the brain, causing the feeling of happiness we get when someone recognizes how much time we put into perfecting that marketing campaign.

 However, this is a temporary reaction.
 As a result, we’re motivated to continue working hard to receive that reward (feeling great about our work) again.
 This is how positive feedback motivates people to go that extra mile.

 Testifying to the power of praise, a survey of US based employees commissioned by OGO found that: “40% would put more energy into their work if they were recognized more often”.